scality/metalk8s/docs/installation/setup.rst

 Each machine must have properly configured repositories with access to basic repository packages (depending on the operating system).

-CentOS:
+CentOS/Rocky:

+    - appstream
-    - base
+    - baseos
     - extras
-    - updates

-RHEL 7:

-    - rhel-7-server-rpms
-    - rhel-7-server-extras-rpms
-    - rhel-7-server-optional-rpms

 RHEL 8: